twinplanets/Phoenix-Media-Wall-Sample/README.md

 In the prefab folder, there is a folder containing everything needed named Scene.
 In this folder you can find everything needed for bodytracking already set-up.
 For instance, you can see the rotation of the ground plane and camera in the Rendering and Level prefab.
 This is to compensate for the angle that the Zed2 camera is placed at.

-# Quick-Start Guide

-Once you have your scene set-up, you are free to use Unity to develop your scene.
-Make sure you develop everything to work with the WebGL player of Unity, as it has different requirements to standalone development.
-The Unity Documentation and Forums have extensive resources on what can and can't be done in WebGL.
-To access the bodytracking data, you have to create a gameobject with an instance of the Motion Object class, and include it in the WsClient's list of game objects.

 ### Motion Object

 The Motion Object class reads the bodytracking data and instantiates a Skeleton for each collection of joints in the data.
 If multiple Motion Objects are referenced in the WsClient, the Skeletons will be duplicated for each system.